sbose78/graphtuitous/README.md

    `compute` Server side function name and parameter as a string.

-   `time` Execution time on the server for the specific demo function and loop count.
+   `time` Execution time on the server for the specific demo function and loop count